vas0x59/nti_autonet_2019_auto/README.md

 team L22_AutoNet - the 2nd place
 ***
-final auto - by Vasily Yuryev&nbsp;
+final auto - by Vasily Yuryev\
-final copter - by Georgy&nbsp;
+final copter - by Georgy\
-final 3d model - by Yaromir&nbsp;
+final 3d model - by Yaromir\

 ***